-Take the cheese out of this low carb pizza casserole and you’ve got a great dairy-free option, and with cheese it’s a great way to pack your kids full of veggies, keep down your carbs, and take the edge off of a crazy pizza craving.
+Take the cheese out of this low carb pizza casserole and you’ve got a great dairy-free option.
+With cheese it’s a great way to pack your kids full of veggies, keep down your carbs, and take the edge off of a crazy pizza craving.

 But using the word, “bake” in substitution felt dishonest – because let’s be real, this is a casserole, plain and simple.
-It lightened up – nothing weird and totally packed with veggies, but it’s for sure a casserole.
+It’s lightened up – a healthy casserole, if you will – nothing weird and totally packed with veggies, but it’s for sure a casserole.
 And I’m okay with it, because oh, my goodness, it’s amazing.

 Insanely Cheesy Low Carb Pizza Casserole

-1 large spaghetti squash
+- 1 large spaghetti squash

-2 tablespoons of tomato paste
+- 2 TBS tomato paste

-1/4-1/2 cup of grated parmesan cheese
+- 1/4-1/2 cup Parmesan cheese grated

-1 lb block of mozzarella cheese
+- 1 lb mozzarella cheese

-1 small onion, diced
+- 1 small onion diced

-Salt, pepper, crushed pepper to taste
+- salt, pepper, crushed red pepper to taste

 Preheat oven to 400.